Skip to main content

 What is my conversion rate?

-If you find that you have plenty of site traffic, but a high bounce rate or low conversion rate, that’s a good indication that plenty of people are finding your website, but they’re not satisfied with what they see.
-Throwing money at a professional SEO campaign is not going to solve this problem.
+If you find that you have plenty of site traffic but a low conversion rate, that’s a good indication that people are finding your website, but they’re not satisfied with what they see.
+Throwing money at lead generation techniques like SEO or Google Ads is not going to solve this problem if your website isn’t helping people convert on a fundamental level.

 It might be time.